 The input current to the step-down converter is discontinuous, and therefore requires a capacitor to both supply the AC current to the step-down converter and maintain the DC input voltage.
-Use low ESR capacitors for the best performance, such as ceramic capacitors with X5R or X7R dielectrics of their low ESR and small temperature coefficients.
-A 22μF capacitor is sufficient for most applications.
+For the best performance, use low ESR capacitors, such as ceramic capacitors with X5R or X7R dielectrics and small temperature coefficients.
+A $22\mu F$ capacitor is sufficient for most applications.